Loading lesson…

 The FTC Act and its international equivalents treat paid content differently from organic expression.
 When a creator receives compensation — through sponsorship, affiliate arrangements, or paid placement — and that sponsored content contains false or unsubstantiated claims, both the creator and the sponsoring brand face potential liability.
 The brand's indemnification clauses in sponsorship contracts typically attempt to shift liability to the creator for claims the creator made; creators rarely read those clauses carefully enough before signing.
 AI-generated drafts compound this risk: the model may produce factual-sounding claims about product efficacy, health outcomes, or financial returns that have no evidentiary basis.
 These claims read credibly because AI generates them in the same confident, assertive register as verified facts.
 A pre-publish triage pass using AI itself can catch these: prompt the model to identify every factual claim in the draft, classify each as verified/unverified/needs-hedge, and suggest hedge language for claims that cannot be sourced.
 For health-adjacent and financial content, the FTC's substantiation requirement demands a reasonable basis in evidence before publication — not post-publication sourcing.
 Building this into the pre-publish workflow catches the exposure before the content ships rather than during a regulator's inquiry.

-What is the core idea behind "AI and Monetized Misinformation Risk: Pre-Publish Fact Triage"?
+What is the main idea of "AI and Monetized Misinformation Risk: Pre-Publish Fact Triage"?

-Which best describes the scope of "AI and Monetized Misinformation Risk: Pre-Publish Fact Triage"?
+Which action would help you apply "AI and Monetized Misinformation Risk: Pre-Publish Fact Triage" responsibly?